Eiim/Chokistream/README.md

 ## Getting Started

+Make sure NTR, HzMod, or ChirunoMod is installed and running on the 3DS.
+NTR only supports the New 3DS family.

-See the [Using Chokistream](https://github.com/Eiim/Chokistream/wiki/Using-Chokistream) wiki page.
+See the [basic usage](https://github.com/Eiim/Chokistream/wiki/Basic-Chokistream-usage) wiki page.
 See [Options](https://github.com/Eiim/Chokistream/wiki/Options) for more comprehensive documentation.

 ## Supported OSs
 As we're pure Java 17 SE, a very broad range of OSs should work.
 We have different tiers of support: